-Figure 10-42.
+Figure 10-43.
 Fault Recording Register

-Abbreviation FRCD_REG [n] General Description Registers to record fault information when primary fault logging is active.
-Hardware reports the number and location of fault recording registers through the Capability register.
+Abbreviation FRCD_REG [n] General Description Registers to record fault information when primary fault logging is active.Hardware reports the number and location of fault recording registers through the Capability register.
 This register is relevant only for primary fault logging.
 These registers are sticky and can be cleared only through power good reset or by software clearing the RW1C fields by writing a 1.
 Register Offset YYYh (YYYh must be 128-bit aligned)

 Bits Access Default Field Description 127 RW1CS 0 F: Fault 1 Hardware sets this field to indicate a fault is logged in this Fault Recording register.
 The F field is Set by hardware after the details of the fault is recorded in other fields.
 When this field is Set, hardware may collapse additional faults from the same source-id (SID).
 Software writes the value read from this field to Clear it.
 Refer to Section 7.2.1 for hardware details of primary fault logging.
-126 ROS х Т: Туре Type of the faulted request:
+126 ROS х Т: Туре Type of the faulted request: 0: Write request 1: Read request or AtomicOp request This field is relevant only when the F field is Set, and when the fault reason (FR) indicates one of the DMA-remapping fault conditions.

 Bits Access Default Field Description 125:124 ROS Xh AT: Address Type This field captures the AT field from the faulted DMA request.
 Hardware implementations not supporting Device-IOTLBs (DI field Clear in Extended Capability register) treat this field as RsvdZ.
 When supported, this field is valid only when the F field is Set, and when the fault reason (FR) indicates one of the DMA-remapping fault conditions.
-123:104 RsvdZ 0h R: Reserved Reserved.
+123:104 RsvdZ Oh R: Reserved Reserved.
 103:96 ROS Xh FR: Fault Reason Reason for the fault.
 Appendix A enumerates the various translation fault reason encodings.
 This field is relevant only when the F field is Set.
 95:80 RsvdZ 0h R: Reserved Reserved.
 79:64 ROS Xh SID: Source Identifier Requester-id associated with the fault condition.
 This field is relevant only when the F field is Set.
 63:12 ROS Xh FI: Fault Info When the Fault Reason (FR) field indicates one of the DMA-remapping fault conditions, bits 63:12 of this field contains the page address in the faulted DMA request.
-Hardware treat bits 63:N as reserved (0), where N is the maximum guest address width (MGAW) supported.
-When the Fault Reason (FR) field indicates one of the interrupt-remapping fault conditions, bits 63:48 of this field indicate the interrupt_index computed for the faulted interrupt request, and bits 47:12 are cleared.
+Hardware treat bits 63: N as reserved (0), where N is the maximum guest address width (MGAW) supported.
+When the Fault Reason (FR) field indicates interrupt-remapping fault conditions other than Fault Reason 25h, bits 63: 48 of this field indicate the interrupt_index computed for the faulted interrupt request, and bits 47:12 are cleared.
+When the Fault Reason (FR) field indicates interrupt-remapping fault condition of blocked Compatibility mode interrupt (Fault Reason 25h), contents of this field is undefined.
 This field is relevant only when the F field is Set.
 11:0 RsvdZ 0h R: Reserved Reserved.

-Hardware updates to this register may be disassembled as multiple doubleword writes.
+1. Hardware updates to this register may be disassembled as multiple doubleword writes.
 To ensure consistent data is read from this register, software must first check the Primary Pending Fault (PPF) field in the FSTS_REG is Set before reading the fault reporting register at offset as indicated in the FRI field of FSTS_REG.
 Alternatively, software may read the highest doubleword in a fault recording register and check if the Fault (F) field is Set before reading the rest of the data fields in that register.